TheOsceola - FSU baseball pitching staff shows out in Opening Day shutout of Butler

 Then, FSU was held off the board for the next three innings despite some loud contact which didn't result in runs.

-FSU broke the game wide open in the seventh inning, however, when James Tibbs II hit the team's first home run of the season, a grand slam, to make it 7-0 Seminoles.
+FSU broke the game wide open in the seventh inning, however, when James Tibbs III hit the team's first home run of the season, a grand slam, to make it 7-0 Seminoles.

+"It was a massive moment," Jarrett said of Tibbs' home run.
+"We needed that game to be blown open a little bit because baseball is crazy.
+We were pitching well and our at-bats were good, but that game could have been 3-3."

 UNF transfer Alex Lodise's first career hit, an infield single, plated UCF transfer Drew Faurot in the seventh inning to make it 8-0.